-We can guess why stakeholders are important at a glance from its definition.
-They are parties who not only have an interest in the company.
-But they also affect the company.
+From the definition, we can guess why stakeholders are important.
+They are parties who not only have an interest in the company but also affect it.

 There are many ways their influence works.
 For example, customers are primary stakeholders because the business earns money from them.
 Likewise, suppliers are also primary stakeholders because producing products requires their input.